smartfog/fogflow/doc/en/source/ngsildbasediotintegration.rst

 This tutorial introduces how FogFlow could be utilized as an advanced data analytics framework to enable on-demand data analytics on top of the raw data captured in the NGSI-LD IoT agent.

-**IOT AGENT:** An IoT Agent is a component that lets a group of devices send their data to and be managed from a Context Broker using their own native protocols. if someone want to know more about IoT Agent then can refer yxz_link.
+**IOT AGENT:** An IoT Agent is a component that lets a group of devices send their data to and be managed from a Context Broker using their own native protocols. if someone want to know more about IoT Agent then can refer `Link`_.
 There are several IoT Agent in the market which are in production or already workable.

 -   `IoTAgent-JSON`_ - a bridge between HTTP/MQTT messaging (with a JSON payload) and NGSI-LD